Skip to Content

 What's really great about this spinach based salad is that it's made with only a handful of simple to find nutrient-rich ingredients.

-Because this salad only has a few ingredients, it's also so easy and quick to make which means you might just find yourself making it more often than other salads!
+Because this clementine salad only has a few ingredients, it's also so easy and quick to make which means you might just find yourself making it more often than other salads!

 Ingredients Overview: